redhat-marketplace/redhat-marketplace-operator/datareporter/v2/README.md

 ## Installing

 - A user with the cluster administrator role.
-- Install this operator in the same namespace as the IBM Metrics Operator and Red Hat Marketplace Deployment Operator
+- Install this operator in the same namespace as the IBM Metrics Operator
   - default namespace: `redhat-marketplace`

 ## Upgrade Policy